deegree/deegree3/deegree-services/deegree-webservices-handbook/src/main/sphinx/webservices.rst

 Web Processing Service (WPS)
 ----------------------------

-In deegree terminology, a deegree WPS allows the execution of (usually geospatial) processes from process providers.
+In deegree terminology, a deegree WPS allows the execution of geospatial processes from process providers.

 .. figure:: images/workspace-wps.png
    :figwidth: 90%